felixgontier/dcase-2023-baseline/README.md

 $ python3.7 -m venv env/ # Optionally create a virtual environment
 $ pip install -r requirements_pip.txt
 ````

-This year, the baseline reuses an audio encoder trained as part of task 6B on audio retrieval.
-The checkpoint can be downloaded [here]() and should be placed in the root directory.

 Lastly, the [caption-evaluation-tools](https://github.com/audio-captioning/caption-evaluation-tools) is needed for evaluation.